 The Monsal Trail

 Walking the Monsal Trail is a great way to take in some of the picturesque landscapes the Peak District has to offer.

 Litton is an ideal centre for a holiday with a host of interesting places and activities right on our doorstep.
-The stately homes of Chatsworth, Haddon Hall and Hardwick Hall are just 20-30 minutes away by car.
+The stately homes of Chatsworth House, Hardwick Hall and Haddon Hall are just 20-30 minutes away by car.

 You may also like to visit the famous caves at Castleton where ‘Blue John’ is mined – a semi precious stone which has been fashioned into ornaments and jewellery since Roman times.

 Within a few miles are the towns of Bakewell – famous for its puddings – and Buxton, renowned for its Edwardian Opera House and mineral waters.

 Also nearby to Litton is the 17th Century village of Eyam where you can discover the fascinating story of how it became known as the “Plague Village”.
 Any trip to the village would also not be complete without a humbling visit to its infamous Boundary Stone.